dimchat/DIMP/README.md

 # DIMP
 Decentralized Instant Messaging Protocol

-## 0. Summary
+## 0. Abstract
+This document introduces a new protocol designed for instant messaging and an architecture for developing decentralized IM applications.
+The software provides accounts(user identity recognition) and communications(instant message) between accounts safely by end-to-end encryption.

-This protocol is designed for instant messaging.
-It includes just TWO parts:
+It includes just TWO extremely simple parts:

 1. Account
 2. Message